Skip to main content

 Axmann & Whitaker Gynecologic Associates

 When it comes to getting pregnant and having children, talk to your gynecologist about your birth control options.
 From young women who want to wait a few years to women who are happy with the number of children they currently have, the experienced team at Axmann & Whitaker Gynecologic Associates helps you determine the best course of protection.
-Brenda Axmann, MD and Mary Whitaker, MD offer a range of pregnancy-prevention options, from birth control pills to implants.
+Brenda Axmann, MD offers a range of pregnancy-prevention options, from birth control pills to implants.
 If you live north of Dallas near Plano, Texas, schedule your appointment at Axmann & Whitaker Gynecologic Associates today.

 Contraception Q & A